-RNEW is an investment company that was established to invest in a diversified portfolio of renewable assets.
-Predominantly, these are in the United States, but it may also invest up to 15% of gross assets in other OECD countries.
+RNEW is an investment company that has been established to invest in a diversified portfolio of renewable assets.
+Predominantly, these will be in the United States, but it may also invest up to 15% of gross assets in other OECD countries.
 The company is being managed to qualify as an investment trust.
 Since 20 December 2020, RNEW has had a premium listing on the main market of the London Stock Exchange.

-RNEW’s principal focus is on solar photovoltaic (including ground-mount utility scale and commercial rooftop solar, but excluding residential) and onshore wind.
-Within these target sectors, RNEW’s focus is on the middle market segment (avoiding very large and very small projects), where Ecofin feels that the balance of risk and reward is optimised.
+RNEW’s principal focus is on solar PV (including ground-mount utility scale and commercial rooftop solar but excluding residential) and onshore wind.
+Within these target sectors, RNEW’s focus is on the middle market segment (see page 9).
 Solar and wind assets will account for at least 90% of RNEW’s portfolio.
 However, RNEW is also permitted to invest up to 10% of its portfolio in battery storage, biomass, hydroelectric and microgrids, water and waste-water and related renewable assets.

-The power generated by RNEW’s investments is sold predominantly under long-term fixed-price power purchase agreements (PPAs) to investment-grade quality purchasers.
-This helps to give RNEW predictable, US dollar-denominated cashflows that are uncorrelated to broader securities markets.
+Virtually 100% of the power generated by RNEW’s investments is sold under long-term fixed-price power purchase agreements (PPAs) to investment-grade quality purchasers.
+Ecofin says that this helps to give RNEW predictable, US dollar-denominated cashflows that are uncorrelated to broader securities markets.